Magnon equilibrium spin current in collinear antiferromagnets: Abstract

 \section{Abstract}

-We theoretically predict that Dzyaloshinskii-Moriya interaction can induce magnon equilibrium spin current in collinear antiferromagnets.
-Such a current, being a response to the effective magnon vector potential, can be considered as magnon analog of the superconducting supercurrent or the persistent current.
-Large amplitude of the predicted effect may compensate for the smallness of the Dzyaloshinskii-Moriya interaction, making the equilibrium spin currents to be experimentally observed.
-We suggest that external electric field can play the role of effective flux magnons interact with and propose an experiment based on the interference of magnons in the ring geometry as a verification of the concept.
+We theoretically predict that the Dzyaloshinskii–Moriya interaction can induce a magnon equilibrium spin current in collinear antiferromagnets.
+Such a current, being a response to the effective magnon vector potential, can be considered the magnon analog of the supercurrent in superconductors.
+The large amplitude of the predicted effect may compensate for the smallness of the Dzyaloshinskii–Moriya interaction, making the equilibrium spin currents experimentally observable.
+We suggest that an external electric field can play the role of an effective flux that magnons interact with, and we propose an experiment based on the interference of magnons in a ring geometry to verify the concept.